PROFILE

 permitted to depart for another 3 months.

-President George W. Bush visited China in
+improved.
+President George W. Bush visited China

-in Crawford, Texas in October.
-President Bush
+Zemin in Crawford, Texas in October.
+President

-hosted Premier Wen Jiabao in Washington in
+Bush hosted Premier Wen Jiabao in Washington in

 December 2003.
 President Bush first met Hu